 The new design uses a double loop to bring you back to the parking area after each 9.
-The front 9 is on the north side of the road and is the shorter and probably the tighter of the two.
+The front 9 is on the north side of the road and is the shorter and tighter of the two.
 The first two holes play through the open area near the road to tree-protected greens and then you are off into the woods.
 The next two are very tight with low ceilings, the next two open up a bit with no ceiling but still lines to hit and protected greens, and the next two both tighten up again.
 The last hole of the first half plays out of the woods and across a long open field.
+This is the only real two-drive hole on the course but the second shot is wide open.
 I really love the way there are similar pairs of holes through the front 9.

 The new design here at Trophy Club makes for a really fun round with a great variety of shots.
-It makes great use of the land, will have all the bells and whistles as work continues, and is beautiful and secluded.
+It makes great use of the land, hopefully will have all the bells and whistles as work continues, and is beautiful and secluded (apart from the bike trails near 5 & 6).
 A serious challenge from the longs and no walk in the park from the shorts either.
+I think once the course is broken in and finished with tee signs and hopefully legit short pads, it could be worthy of a 4.5 rating.
 This will soon be one of the premiere courses in the metroplex.

 **Like this review?
 Hate it?
 Message me and let me know why!
 I want to make them better!**